valdecircarvalho/awesome-vsan/README.md

-# Awesome vSAN - Community List of VMware vSAN Resources
+# Awesome vSAN - A Community List of VMware vSAN Resources

 #### A curated list of VMware vSAN Resources create by the community to the community.